mysliwy112/AM-transcoder/README.md

 I've stolen this section from sister project [dePIKczer](https://github.com/Dove6/dePIKczer/raw/master/Release/dePIKczer.exe) for decoding .img files.

-Oh Bosch...
-Why I have decided to write this in English ;-;

 ### Warning
 Using this program or making changes to any of Aidem Media's products is contrary to licence agreement according to point number 2: